Praxis

 How it works:

-• A pre-trained model reads the headline.
+• Our model reads the headline.

 • POSITIVE: news that sounds good (e.g., “profits surge”)